 Upon launching Office 2013, you’ll notice that things are a bit… square.
-This is thanks to the new user interface, and can be best summed up by the lack of rounded edges in favour of square tabs and windows.
+This is thanks to the new user interface and can be best summed up by the lack of rounded edges in favor of square tabs and windows.

 In this area of the suite, there is very little difference to previous versions in terms of the arrangement and organization of features.
-If you can get past the Metro restyle, Office 2013 is a very familiar beast, a functional upgrade of the previous collection of applications.
+If you can get past the Modern restyle , Office 2013 is a very familiar beast, a functional upgrade of the previous collection of applications.

 First seen as the tile-based user interface and menu system on Windows Phone (released in 2010) the critical reaction to that mobile system’s UI was strong enough for Microsoft to roll it out to other services.

-Of course, not everyone owns a touch screen device, so consequentially the Metro UI (now renamed by Microsoft as “Modern”, despite the continued use of the former term by technology journalists) can easily be interacted with by mouse and keyboard.
+Of course, not everyone owns a touchscreen device, so consequentially the Modern UI (formerly known as Metro UI) can easily be interacted with by mouse and keyboard.

-Anywhere you see tiles, square lines and the WP Segoe font you can be sure that the Metro UI is in use in some way.
+Anywhere you see tiles, square lines and the WP Segoe font you can be sure that the Modern UI is in use in some way.

 2.3 Functional Changes Since Office 2010

-Microsoft Access is arguably the recipient of the most notable revisions, optimised now for the creation of browser-based apps that can be deployed within corporate networks running SharePoint or Office 365.
+Microsoft Access is arguably the recipient of the most notable revisions, optimized now for the creation of browser-based apps that can be deployed within corporate networks running SharePoint or Office 365.

 Probably the most important element of Microsoft Office for the majority of users (and Microsoft!) is Word.
-The new version of the world’s favourite word processing tool is pleasingly familiar, despite the Metro trappings, and comes equipped with some excellent new features and revisions of older features that further confirm its place in the hearts of businesses, colleges and home users everywhere.
+The new version of the world’s favorite word processing tool is pleasingly familiar, despite the Modern trappings, and comes equipped with some excellent new features and revisions of older features that further confirm its place in the hearts of businesses, colleges, and home users everywhere.

 In addition to upgraded features and functions, Word 2013 includes various new features, such as a read mode and the ability to edit and review PDFs.